 It is a competitive industry, now more so than ever before.
 Between 1st and 13th October 2020, searches for ‘health and safety training online’ increased by 110%.

-But once you’ve gained a level three qualification, you can become a Technical Member of IOSH.
-You can use ‘Tech IOSH’ at the end of your name, but you must also have a suitable level of experience as well as the accredited qualification.
+You won’t be eligible to hold an official title after a Level 2 health and safety qualification, but once you’ve gained a Level three qualification, you can become a Technical Member of IOSH.
+You can use ‘Tech IOSH’ at the end of your name, but you must also have a suitable level of experience as well as an accredited qualification.

 If it’s your dream to be a Tech IOSH, you need to do more studying after you IOSH Managing Safely.
 You’ll be asked to join its Continuing Professional Development (CPD) programme to prove your knowledge and skills are up to date.

 Are there alternative courses?

 “IOSH Managing Safely training course isn’t the only one, but it’s a great place to start” explains our Head of Health and Safety, Luke Pitt.

 “It’s an entry-level course, that you could take after completing IOSH Working Safely, or as a complete beginner.